alex-free/tonyhax/anti-piracy-bypass.md

 `cdrtools -raw16 --speed=x cuefile=yourgame.cue`

-Breakdown what each of these arguments to CDRDAO do:
+Breakdown what each of these arguments to CDRTools do:

 `-raw16` specifies to burn the cd image without regenerating EDC/ECC data internally.
+You can't use the default dao mode anyways because there is some bug in regards to handling the pre-gap between the data and audio tracks when burning with the latest cdrtools currently anyways.

 `--speed=x` specifies the burn speed.
 Replace `x` with a number.